 The historic White Hart Royal Hotel serves lunch, dinner and afternoon tea, with a seasonal menu using produce from Gloucestershire and the Cotswolds.
 You can eat in the dining room or the casual bar area, which has a cosy fire in winter.
 As well as a main menu featuring risotto, burgers, steaks and salads, there are sandwiches available at lunchtimes and a children’s menu.

 The Black Bear is a traditional Cotswold pub, serving a range of Donnington Brewery’s real ales.
-Their ‘big menu’ is available for lunch and dinner, with hearty portions of classic pub food including beef and ale pie, beer-battered fish and chips, ploughman’s lunches and Sunday roasts.
+Their ‘big menu’ is available for lunch and dinner, with hearty portions of classic pub food including Todenham beef and ale pie, beer-battered fish and chips and homemade Scotch eggs.
+It’s well worth a visit on Sundays for their roast dinners, especially the nine-hour slow-cooked brisket.

 Where to stay in Moreton-in-Marsh